The beach of Praia de Rocha with sandy white beach and cliffs and stunning ocean views

 Morning light on this view of the cathedral in Portuguese town of Evora.
 The cathedral is made of tan stones with a circular stained glass window and lots of castle-like design elements.
 There is no one there and the sky is clear.

-After a good night’s sleep, it’s time to spend the morning of your second day visiting Évora’s key landmarks.
+After a good night’s sleep, it’s time to spend the morning of your second day visiting Évora’s key landmarks, starting with my personal favorite: Cathedral of Évora, a stunning cathedral that took centuries to finish, literally starting in 1280 and not finishing until 1746.

-Construction started in 1280 but wouldn’t be finished until 1746!
-As a result, you’ll find an eclectic blend of architectural influences that reflect its many centuries of renovations and additions.
+What I like about buildings with such a long construction time is that often, as a result, you’ll find an eclectic blend of architectural influences that reflect its many centuries of renovations, tweaks, and additions.

-Next, head to the Church of St. Francis, better known for housing the Chapel of the Bones
+Next, head to the Church of St. Francis, better known for housing the Chapel of the Bones… and yes, it is as spooky as it sounds.

 Capela dos Ossos (Chapel of Bones) in Evora, Portugal with skulls, leg and arm bones, creating a visual mosaic that is both disturbing and beautiful